amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

                                     15
 ```

-Now, and if we make the new subtree the root, then node `30` is no more!
+If we make the new subtree the root, then node `30` is no more!

 ## Binary Tree Transversal